awsdocs/amazon-ecr-user-guide/doc_source/image-scanning-enhanced.md

        --rules '[{"repositoryFilters" : [{"filter":"prod","filterType" : "WILDCARD"}],"scanFrequency" : "CONTINUOUS_SCAN"},{"repositoryFilters" : [{"filter":"*","filterType" : "WILDCARD"}],"scanFrequency" : "SCAN_ON_PUSH"}]' \
        --region us-west-2
   ```

+## Changing the enhanced scanning duration<a name="image-scanning-enhanced-duration"></a>

+Amazon Inspector supports configuring the duration that your private repositories are continuously monitored for\.
+By default, when enhanced scanning is enabled for your Amazon ECR private registry, the Amazon Inspector service continually monitors your repositories until either the image is deleted or enhanced scanning is disabled\.
+The duration that Amazon Inspector scans your images can be changed using the Amazon Inspector settings\.
+The available scan durations are **Lifetime \(default\)**, **180 days**, and **30 days**\.
+When the scan duration for a repository elapses, the scan status of `SCAN_ELIGIBILITY_EXPIRED` is displayed when listing your scan vulnerabilities\.
+For more information, see [Changing the Amazon ECR automated re\-scan duration](https://docs.aws.amazon.com/inspector/latest/user/enable-disable-scanning-ecr.html#scan-duration-setting) in the *Amazon Inspector User Guide*\.

+**To change the enhanced scanning duration setting**

+1. Open the Amazon Inspector console at [https://console\.aws\.amazon\.com/inspector/v2/home](https://console.aws.amazon.com/inspector/v2/home)\.

+1. In the left navigation, expand **Settings** and then choose **General**\.

+1. On the **Settings** page, under **ECR re\-scan duration** choose a setting, then choose **Save**\.

 ## EventBridge events<a name="image-scanning-enhanced-events"></a>